Operation Searchlight: Comilla

 Pakistani plan was to have one 31 Punjab company ambush Maj.
 Khaled's detachment as it moved to Shamshernagar while another company neutralised the remainder of the 4 EBR at Brahmanbaria.
 The plan was foiled because Maj.
-Khaled took an alternative rout to Shamshernagar, thus avoiding the ambush, and the other company was delayed because of barricades on the road.
+Khaled took an alternative route to Shamshernagar, thus avoiding the ambush, and the other company was delayed because of barricades on the road.
 Major Shafat learned of the Pakistani crackdown on 26 March morning from people fleeing Dhaka and managed to warn Major Khaled, who ordered Jamil to remain vigilant until Khaled arrived in Brahmanbari to lead the revolt.
 An unknown person warned Major Jamil of the approach of the 31st Punjab detachment on 27 March early hours, and Major Jamil managed to arrest all Pakistani personnel prior to the scheduled 10:00 PM meeting.
 Major Khaled arrived later that day and deployed his troops to the north and east of Comilla.

 The Pakistanis easily arrested and imprisoned or executed Bengali troops in Comilla cantonment, then wiped out the police in Comilla city on 26 March.
 The EPR HQ wing was warned of the attack and most EPR personnel managed to escape.
 A convoy of 80 to 100 vehicles bearing the 24th Frontier Force, the mortar batteries, commando troops and the engineers started for Chittagong after Comilla was secured.
 An engineering company had been sent to Feni on 25 March to secure the road.
 This column was ambushed by the EPR 12 miles from Chittagong on 26 March evening.
 The 3rd Commando battalion attacked and eliminated the 4th EBR rear party in the cantonment on 29 March.